Ferase/SwampSwap/README.md

 ### On Windows

-1. Simply use `winget`, the pre-installed Windows package manager, to install croc from the official Windows repository:
+1. Open your command prompt and use `winget`, the pre-installed Windows package manager, to install croc from the official Windows repository:
     ```
     winget install schollz.croc
     ```